niceprototypes/expo-redux-starter/README.md

 yarn debug
 ```

-### Enable live reloading
+### Enable live reloading & remote debugging
 The debugger requires live reloading.
 To enable this, trigger the shake gesture on your emulator (for XCode go to `Hardware > Shake Gesture`) and disable hot reloading, then enable live reloading.
+Finally, make sure remote debugging is enabled.

 ### Troubleshooting
 If you get an `EACESS` permissions error while trying to install a global package, you can fix this by creating a new path for global NPM packages.
 If `~/.profile` exists on your machine, add the code below to the top line.
 Otherwise, create the file and add it: